Welcome to our training program: Our expertise shared with you

 Have you recently added new employees to your maintenance staff or could you use a refresher course on troubleshooting airfield lighting products?
 ADB SAFEGATE hands-on and classroom training geared specifically towards maintenance personnel active in airport support.

 ADB SAFEGATE is pleased to offer a 4-day seminar for the maintenance of visual aids of aerodromes.
-The afternoon of the fourth day includes an online certification test.
+The afternoon of the fourth day includes a written certification test.
 The advance registration fee for the 4-day seminar is USD $ 1,200.00.

 Program Learning Objectives